kittycat2002/WTT-CommonLib/README.md

 SERVER
 1. Download the latest Nuget Package for WTT-ServerCommonLib through your preferred IDE
 2. Inject `WTTServerCommonLib` through the constructor
+3. Get your current assembly using `Assembly.GetExecutingAsswmbly()`
+4. Pass it to the services you desire to use

 CLIENT
 1. Download the latest Nuget Package for WTT-ClientCommonLib through your preferred IDE